 The skills that the ninja possessed are what I think makes them seem so intriguing.
 Their training focused on covert warfare practices, which included: stealth methods of climbing, walking, and swimming; methods for escaping capture and avoiding detection.
 The ninja were masters in the art of disguise, and, quite surprisingly, followed a strict vegetarian diet.

 About the Ninja Akasaka Restaurant

-The Ninja Akasaka restaurant is entirely ninja-themed, and built to reflect a hidden ninja village of the Edo period in Japan.
+The Ninja Akasaka Restaurant (just rebranded as Ninja Tokyo) is entirely ninja-themed, and built to reflect a hidden ninja village of the Edo period in Japan.
 The whole restaurant feels as though you are in a secret cave, with dim lighting and carved out semi-private eating areas.
 There are little waterfalls and ponds, and just a general feel of mystery.
 I’d say the ambience alone makes it worth visiting!

 If you plan to visit this restaurant, you must make a reservation in advance, and can do so by clicking here.
 You may also call to make a reservation, and this is actually required if you are booking later than 2 days in advance.

 It’s important that you arrive on time for your reservation as your ninja guide will be waiting for you!
 (Also, if you arrive more than 30 minutes late, your reservation will be forfeited).
 Your ninja guide will help you navigate dangerous pathways and surprise booby traps on your way to find the Ninja Village (and your table).